 What Is Really Going On?

 On the surface they look like music groups—choirs, orchestras, worship teams, worship bands, ensembles, youth choirs, children’s choirs.
-Likewise, at first glance what you saw on the church platform last Easter or last Christmas looked like a pageant, or a concert or maybe a musical play, a stunning presentation of the Gospel of Christ to the world.
-Also, the congregation in worship looks to be only a sacrifice of praise unto the Lord.
+Likewise, at first glance what you saw on the church platform last Easter or last Christmas looked like a pageant, or a concert, or maybe a musical play, a stunning presentation of the Gospel of Christ to the world.
+Also, the congregation in worship looks to be only a group of people singing.
 These observations are true, of course, but they do not express the whole truth.

 Another aspect of discipleship is personal growth.
 In properly run music ministries, people grow musically and spiritually.
 Rehearsals feature much more than singing and playing.
 Corporate worship, Bible studies, prayer requests and prayer, and testimonies are all regular parts of the rehearsal process.
 The music itself helps us grow as Christians.
 This is not pop music—this is the Kingdom of God set to musical language.
 Great Christian music, whether designed for congregational worship or for presentational witness, is a work of the Holy Spirit designed to edify the church.
 For the singers, the act of memorizing these powerful songs demands discipline.
 For the instrumentalists, learning their parts also requires discipline.
 Often the most powerful moments of ministry are in the rehearsal room!
 Later, when they sing and play the music on the platform, they enter into a faith-agreement with the Holy Spirit and the congregation receives ministry.
 The result?—the singers and players grow in the Lord.

 When the great Christian seasons of the year roll around, the world looks to the church for expressions of Christian truth.
 While we work hard to make our Christmas and Easter presentations exciting and meaningful, no serious Music/Worship Pastor thinks of this ministry as entertainment.
 This is Christian art.
 What is the difference?